Moduli Spaces of Positive Curvature Metrics in Dimension Four and Beyond: Introduction

 \section{Introduction}

 During the last decades, the space $\Riem[C](M)$ of Riemannian metrics satisfying a curvature condition $C$, like positive sectional curvature or positive scalar curvature, has attracted a lot of attention, see for example \cite{hitchin1974harmonic}, \cite{carr1988construction}, \cite{HSS2014PSCSpace}, \cite{botvinnik2017infinite}, and \cite{TuschmannWraith2015ModuiSpaces} for a more comprehensive survey.
-That these spaces may be non contractible were firstly observed by Hitchin, \cite{hitchin1974harmonic} who used information about homotopy groups of diffeomorphism groups and the pullback action of the diffeomorphism on the space of positive scalar curvature metrics to construct 'exotic positive scalar curvature metrics' on $8k$-dimensional spheres and 'exotic loops' of those.
+That these spaces may be non contractible were observed for the first time by Hitchin \cite{hitchin1974harmonic}, who used information about homotopy groups of diffeomorphism groups and its pullback action on the space of positive scalar curvature metrics to construct `exotic positive scalar curvature metrics' on $8k$-dimensional spheres and `exotic loops' of those.

-One could argue that it is more natural to study the moduli space $\Moduli[M][C]$ instead because it is this space that actually carries geometric significant information without the shadow of the topology of the underlying manifold tripling through.
+One could argue that it is more natural to study the moduli space $\Moduli[M][C]$ instead because it is this space that actually carries significant geometric information without the shadow of the topology of the underlying manifold tripling through.
 Whether or not one agrees with this opinion, it is unarguably true that the pullback action $\Diff(M) \curvearrowright \Riem[C](M)$ is not free in general, so the quotient space is often not well behaved.

-Therefore, the focus has shifted towards the \emph{observer moduli space} $\ObsModuli[M][C]$ obtained by dividing out the smaller group $\Diff_{x_0}(M)$ of \emph{observer diffeomorphism} consisting of all diffeomorphisms that fixes an initially given point $x_0$ and whose differential at $x_0$ is the identity.
+Therefore, the focus has shifted towards the \emph{observer moduli space} $\ObsModuli[M][C]$ obtained by dividing out the smaller group $\Diff_{x_0}(M)$ of \emph{observer diffeomorphisms} consisting of all diffeomorphisms that fix an initially given point $x_0$ and whose differential at $x_0$ is the identity.
 The pullback action $\Diff_{x_0}(M) \curvearrowright \Riem[C](M)$ is indeed free and the quotient $\ObsModuli[M][C]$ is closely related to the classifying space $B\Diff_{x_0}(M)$.
 This observation was used in \cite{botvinnik2010homotopy} to construct the first examples of non-trivial elements in higher homotopy groups of observer moduli spaces of positive scalar curvature metrics.
 These arguments were subsequently refined by \cite{Botvinnik2019ObserverModRicci} and \cite{reiser2023generalization} to observer moduli spaces of positive Ricci curvature metrics and certain positive intermediate curvature metrics, respectively.

 The main result of this article provides to the authors knowledge the first examples of non-trivial elements in higher homotopy groups of observer moduli spaces of positive sectional curvature metrics.